 Cancer didn’t stop because of the COVID-19 pandemic, so neither did our cancer campaigners

 People across the UK have had their life-saving cancer tests and treatments cancelled or delayed.
-Its estimated that 38,000 received vital surgery, chemotherapy, and radiotherapy and a third of patients surveyed told us that COVID-19 has impacted their treatment.
+Its estimated that 38,000 fewer people received vital surgery, chemotherapy, and radiotherapy and a third of patients surveyed told us that COVID-19 has impacted their treatment.
 This disruption was partially due to there not being enough safe spaces in hospitals, free from COVID-19 exposure, for cancer services to continue.
 The cancellations and disruption have left many cancer patients feeling frustrated, angry and upset.